 4. A minimum cumulative graduation index of 2.0.

 5. Satisfactory knowledge of the English language.

 Students who completed some of their coursework at a regional campus may request that Purdue University West Lafayette award their degree by submitting Form 380 (Request to Have Degree Awarded at Another Campus).
 Colleges/schools vary on the specific requirements for honoring this request.

-Detailed requirements, including those for multiple degrees, are outlined in University Regulations, Part 2, Section IV.
+Detailed requirements, including those for multiple degrees, are outlined in the Student University Regulations.

 1. The student or advisor must answer "yes" to question six on Form 23: "Do you expect to receive a degree upon completion of the above term?"